django/django/docs/topics/channels/deploying.txt

 block up all the workers and delay responding to HTTP requests).

-To manage this, it's possible to tell workers to either limit themselves to just certain channel names or ignore sepcific channels using the ``--only-channels`` and ``--exclude-channels`` options.
+To manage this, it's possible to tell workers to either limit themselves to just certain channel names or ignore specific channels using the ``--only-channels`` and ``--exclude-channels`` options.
 Here's an example of configuring a worker to only serve HTTP and WebSocket requests::